2256haradityam/AST/README.md

 **MAKE SURE TO ADD /admin/, that is final url is http://127.0.0.1:8000/admin/**

+# THANK YOU FOR GIVING ME YOUR PRECIOUS TIME

 ENTER CREDENTIALS AND GET LOGIN

 THEN CLICK ON Jobs in Job folder